cloudflare/cloudflare-docs/content/cloudflare-one/tutorials/hubspot-saas.md

 1. Next, set **NameID** to _Email_.

-1. Add any desired [Zero Trust policies](/cloudflare-one/policies/zero-trust/) to your application.
+1. Add any desired [Access policies](/cloudflare-one/policies/access/) to your application.

 1. Copy SSO endpoint and Access Entity ID.